TokTok/c-toxcore/docs/DHT-Group-Chats.md

 There are four distinct roles which are hierarchical in nature (higher roles have all the privileges of lower roles).

 * **Founder** - The group's creator.
-May set all other peers roles to anything except founder.
-May also set the group password, toggle the privacy state, and set the peer limit.
+May set the role of all other peers to anything except founder.
+May modify the shared state (password, privacy state, topic lock, peer limit).
 * **Moderator** - Promoted by the founder.
-May kick non-moderators and set the user and observer roles for peers below this role.
-May also set the topic.
+May kick peers below this role, as well as set peers with the user role to observer, and vice versa.
+May also set the topic when the topic lock is enabled.
 * **User** - Default non-founder role.
 May communicate with other peers normally.
+May set the topic when the topic lock is disabled.
 * **Observer** - Demoted by moderators and the founder.
 May observe the group and ignore peers; may not communicate with other peers or with the group.

 <a name="Group_types" />